+This flu season, arrangements may be different due to COVID-19.
+For the latest information, see beatflu.org

-Children who are aged two or three on 31 August 2019 will be invited to have their flu vaccine at their GP surgery.
-In some areas, three-year-olds will be offered the vaccine in nursery.
-If your child hasn't received an invitation for the vaccine before the end of November, contact their GP surgery.
+Children who are aged two or three on 31 August 2020 are normally invited to have their flu vaccine at their GP surgery.

+In some areas, three-year-olds are offered the vaccine in nursery.

+If your child hasn't received an invitation for the vaccine by mid-November, contact their GP surgery.

-Children in primary school (reception class to year 6) will be sent information and a consent form by the school and will have their flu vaccine in school.
+Children in primary school (reception class to year 6) are normally sent information and a consent form by the school and have their flu vaccine in school.
 Please read the information and return the signed form to school as soon as possible.
+Please see beatflu.org for any changes due to COVID-19.